wjdenny/wjdenny.github.io/content/Teachers can connect language and identity work in the classroom to future benefits through job applications, scholarships, and other opportunities.md

 ---
 tags:
-  - statement
+  - type/statement
-  - teaching/plurilingualism
+  - topic/teaching/plurilingualism
-  - teaching/writing
+  - topic/teaching/writing
 ---
 Teachers can connect language and identity work in the classroom to future benefits through job applications, scholarships, and other opportunities.